arbyrn/Design/readme.txt

+# Design items.

-#This is for me to mark down things I think are important for me to remeber when designing code.
+This is for me to mark down things I think are important for me to remeber when designing code.